English

 We recognise the need for all pupils to speak, read and write Standard English fluently and accurately, while acknowledging that a pupil's own dialect, or other language is of prime importance.
 It is our school policy to encourage children to use Standard English.

-We use Storytime Phonics to deliver daily discrete phonics lessons in FS and KS1, enabling children to decode efficiently.
+We use ELS to deliver daily discrete phonics lessons in FS and KS1, enabling children to decode efficiently.
 This is continued into KS2 where necessary.

-Teachers model reading strategies during shared reading sessions and children have the opportunity to develop reading strategies and to discuss texts in detail during whole class guided reading sessions.
+Teachers model reading strategies during shared reading sessions with groups or the whole class.
+Children have the opportunity to develop reading strategies and to discuss texts in detail during guided reading sessions.
+These may be taught as a whole class or in smaller groups.
+Children are given time every day to read for pleasure.
+In every classroom there is a reading corner and a range of books to enjoy.

 Many exciting and rewarding activities are arranged in school to promote the pleasure and knowledge that can be gained from books, i.e. Book Fair, World Book Day and Book Jam.
 All children are also involved in judging the Read It Again awards, giving them the opportunity to read acclaimed recently published texts.
 Some children have the opportunity to engage in discussions about the texts with peers from across the county and some of the authors themselves.